rphang/evilBPF/hide_pid/README.md

 Yup .. that's it...
 The program will hide itself from the output of `ps` and `top` with it's own `.c` files.
 To unhide everything, simply kill the program.

+This current implementation support:

+- [x] Hiding a multiple processes at once
+- [x] Hiding a directory / files
+- [x] Dynamically adding / removing elements to hide at runtime

 ## Credits